gagle/node-properties/README.md

 <a name="load"></a>
 __properties.load(file[, settings], callback)__
-Loads a .properties file.
+Loads a file.
 The callback receives the error and the loaded properties.
 The loaded properties are just a JavaScript object in literal notation.
 The access to the file is buffered.

 The possible settings are: